-In 1850, Cincinnati was the second densest city in the country, but in the last century as residents began their flight to the suburbs neighborhoods lost population and in some spots buildings were abandoned.
+In 1850, Cincinnati was the second densest city in the country, but in the last century as residents began their flight to the suburbs neighborhoods lost population and in some spots, buildings were abandoned.

-Walnut Hills was once considered Cincinnati’s second downtown, but in the last century the area fell on hard times.
+Walnut Hills was once considered Cincinnati’s second downtown, but in the last century, the area fell on hard times.
 When the historic firehouse burnt down in 1977, it was left to crumble for over 3 decades.
-A couple years ago developer Kent Hardman bought the building from the city for $1.
+A couple of years ago developer Kent Hardman bought the building from the city for $1.
 “When I purchased this building there was no roof on the back end, there was also a tree growing on the first floor, so it was in pretty rough shape.”

-Hardman spent heavily to bring the building back to life- it’s now his loft apartment upstairs and a pizzeria downstairs- and he says he’ll only “break even” with his investment, but he’s more interested in helping turn the entire neighborhood around.
+Hardman spent heavily to bring the building back to life- it’s now his loft apartment upstairs and a pizzeria downstairs- and he says he’ll only “break-even” with his investment, but he’s more interested in helping turn the entire neighborhood around.
 He invested in the building next door and vacant buildings across the street and hopes that traffic to the pizza parlor will bring some life back to these blocks.